What is impetigo?

 - avoid touching the sores

-- keep children out of nursery, playgroup or school until their sores have dried up.
+- keep children out of childcare, playgroup or school until their sores have dried up

 Complications of impetigo tend to be rare.
 However, sometimes the infection can spread to the lymph nodes (lymphadenitis), or to a deeper layer of skin (cellulitis).